On the Quantum Resolution of Cosmological Singularities using AdS/CFT

 No theoretical framework for cosmology can claim to be complete until it resolves the cosmological singularity, most likely through quantum gravitational effects.
 We do not know, for example, whether the singularity represents the beginning of the universe and, if not, what happens to the thermodynamic arrow of time there.
 The no-boundary proposal \cite{Hartle:1983ai}, for example, predicts the arrow of time reverses.
 Another, perhaps simpler possibility is that the physics responsible for resolving the singularity also describes dynamical evolution across it\cite{pbb,ekp,Khoury:2001bz}.

 Whichever of these options is correct has profound implications for cosmology.
-If the singularity was the beginning, the horizon and flatness problems, and the problem of the origin of the observed density variations, seem to demand an early epoch of inflation\cite{inflation}.
-But why the universe emerged dominated by inflationary energy, yet with a tiny, fine-tuned cosmological constant is hard to explain.
-Whereas if the singularity was not the beginning and there was a preceding epoch of slow cosmological contraction (in Einstein frame) before it, non-inflationary solutions of the classic cosmological problems are possible \cite{ekp,cyclic,newekp}.
+If the singularity was essentially the beginning, the horizon and flatness problems, and the problem of the origin of the observed density variations, seem to demand an early epoch of inflation\cite{inflation}.
+Although the no-boundary proposal provides some support for this, its formulation in a consistent quantum gravity framework remains a challenge.
+If, on the other hand, the singularity was not the beginning and there was a preceding epoch of slow cosmological contraction (in Einstein frame) before it, non-inflationary solutions of the classic cosmological problems are possible \cite{ekp,cyclic,newekp}.
 Furthermore, in a universe where repeated cycles of evolution occur, technically natural mechanisms whereby the cosmological constant can relax to tiny values become viable \cite{lambda}.

 The AdS/CFT correspondence~\cite{Maldacena:1997re} has emerged as an extremely powerful tool for understanding quantum gravity, providing a non-perturbative definition of string theory in asymptotically anti-de Sitter (AdS) spacetimes, in terms of conformal field theories (CFTs) on their conformal boundaries.
-In this paper, we shall use the AdS/CFT correspondence to provide a quantum resolution of cosmological singularities.
-We study Maldacena's original $AdS^5 \times S^5$ example in type IIB supergravity, but with generalized boundary conditions on some of the negative mass squared scalars (saturating the Breitenlohner-Freedman bound).
+In this paper, we shall use the AdS/CFT correspondence to study the quantum dynamics near cosmological singularities.
+We study Maldacena's original $AdS_5 \times S^5$ example in type IIB supergravity, but with generalized boundary conditions on some of the negative mass squared scalars (saturating the Breitenlohner-Freedman bound).
 These generalized boundary conditions allow smooth, asymptotically AdS initial data to evolve into a big crunch singularity, namely a spacelike singularity that reaches the spacetime boundary in finite time \cite{Hertog:2004rz,Hertog:2005hu}.